Asma-6/Diplomas/README.md

 2- run this command : Php artisan serv

---> Until now our API is ready to be used from our frontend app, u can switch to react branch.
+--> Until now our API is ready to be used from our frontend app, so u can switch to the react branch.